The Huntington

 Reservations recommended.

 The L.A.
-Zoo’s greatest asset is its location in the isolated hills of Griffith Park.
-It’s a pretty popular place, but the zoo’s size—80 acres, plus a huge parking lot—means that, like the park itself, it rarely feels busy.
-There’s not a separate botanical garden here (and fauna is definitely the main focus over flora), but you will find over 800 different plant species, from native succulents to prehistoric cycads, labeled and catalogued throughout the zoo’s continentally-themed habitats.
+Zoo’s greatest asset is its location, tucked up against the undeveloped hills of Griffith Park.
+It’s a pretty popular place, but the zoo’s size—80 acres, plus a huge parking lot—means that it rarely feels too crowded.
+There’s not a separate botanical garden here (and fauna is definitely the main focus over flora), but you will find over 800 different plant species, from native succulents to prehistoric cycads, labeled and catalogued throughout the zoo’s continentally themed habitats.

 • Things to do